Frederick William Lord

-Frederick William Lord (December 11, 1800 – May 24, 1860) was an American educator, physician, and politician who served one term as a United States representative from New York from 1847 to 1849.
+Frederick William Lord (December 11, 1800 – May 24, 1860) was an American educator, medical doctor, and politician who served one term as a United States representative from New York from 1847 to 1849.

 Early life and education

-Born in Lyme, New London County, Connecticut, he attended Lyme Academy and was graduated from Yale College in 1821.
+Born in Lyme, New London County, Connecticut, he attended Lyme Academy.
+He graduated from Yale College in 1821.
 He was a professor of mathematics in Washington College (in Chestertown, Maryland) for two years and was in charge of an academy at Baltimore for three years.
-He studied medicine in Baltimore and was graduated in medicine from Yale College in 1828; he commenced the practice of medicine in Sag Harbor, New York, continuing in his profession there for fifteen years.
+He studied medicine in Baltimore and graduated in medicine from Yale College in 1828; he commenced the practice of medicine in Sag Harbor, New York.
+He was a medical doctor there for fifteen years.

 Career

 Lord was a delegate to the Whig National Convention at Harrisburg, Pennsylvania, in 1840, and moved to Greenport in 1846 and engaged in agricultural pursuits and the cultivation of fruit and ornamental trees.
 He was elected as a Democrat to the Thirtieth Congress, holding office from March 4, 1847, to March 3, 1849.

 He resumed his former pursuits in Greenport and was an unsuccessful candidate for election in 1854 to the Thirty-fourth Congress and in 1856 to the Thirty-fifth Congress.